Housing: All you need to know.

 Idealis offers different housing types, including corridors where you will live and share facilities with a group of other students, self-sustained rooms, and apartments/ studios.
 How you want to live is completely up to you, however, as a general rule of thumb, take what you get as you can always move again once you are in Wageningen.

-To read more about what it is like living in a corridor, you can read alexander pope essay on man shmoop where he tells about his experience.
+To read more about what it is like living in a corridor, you can read Samuel’s blog where he tells about his experience.

 If you are too far down on the waiting list at Idealis or are looking for something else there are also some other options.